PlayStation 3 accessories: PlayStation Move

-PlayStation Move is a motion-sensing game controller platform for the PlayStation 3 (PS3) video game console by Sony Computer Entertainment (SCE).
+PlayStation Move (CECH-ZCM1x, where x is a region code) is a motion-sensing game controller platform for the PlayStation 3 (PS3) video game console by Sony Computer Entertainment (SCE).
 It was previously named PlayStation Motion Controller.
 Based on a handheld motion controller wand, PlayStation Move uses the PlayStation Eye webcam to track the wand's position, and inertial sensors in the wand to detect its motion (similar to the Wii Remote).
 First revealed on June 2, 2009, PlayStation Move was launched in September 2010 in most countries and October 2010 in Japan.
-Hardware available at launch included the main PlayStation Move motion controller, and an optional PlayStation Move navigation controller.
+Hardware available at launch included the main PlayStation Move motion controller, and an optional PlayStation Move navigation controller (CECH-ZCS1x, where x is a region code).